-- K. Program Budget Summary Each agency program has a box displayed under the title of the program that summarizes the program's expenditure budget and authorized staffing for FY 07 and FY 08.
-The dollar change and percent change between these two fiscal years' expenditure budgets are also shown.
-In addition, the change in the number of authorized FTEs between fiscal years is displayed. - L. Desired Strategic Plan Community Outcomes -Key outcomes with targets that demonstrate how the community or individual will benefit or change based on achieving the goal.
-Community outcomes are adopted by the Board of County Supervisors in the Strategic Plan, taken from the annual citizen survey, or developed by agencies based on their mission and goals.

-M. Outcome Targets/ Trends Multi-year trends for the community and program outcomes.
-The unit of measure is stated and the numerical targets shown for FY 06, FY 07 and FY 08 as adopted by the Board of County Supervisors.
-Actual results are shown for FY 05 and FY 06.
+- L. Desired Strategic Plan Community Outcomes -Key outcomes with targets that demonstrate how the community or individual will benefit or change based on achieving the goal.
+Community outcomes are adopted by the Board of County Supervisors in the Strategic Plan, taken from the annual citizen survey, or developed by agencies based on their mission and goals. - M. Outcome Targets/Trends Multi-year trends for the community and program outcomes.
+The unit of measure is stated and the numerical targets shown for FY 07, FY 08 and FY 09 as adopted by the Board of County Supervisors.
+Actual results are shown for FY 06 and FY 07.